-BC-5.2 General guidance on administration of dishonoured cheques
+BC-5.2 General Guidance on Administration of Dishonoured Cheques

-Dishonoured cheques

-Retail bank licensees that wish to issue cheque guarantee cards for an amount not exceeding BD 200 may do so - subject to informing the Director of Banking Services at the Central Bank of their intention and the arrangements governing the issue of such cards.

-Retail bank licensees, generally, should take steps to extend their administrative supervision and control over current account customers (in particular those who are in repeated breach of normally-accepted behaviour), and to stress to account holders the need for an appropriate level of discipline in the usage of cheques.

-BC-5.2.3 Retail bank licensees should exercise greater vigilance over borrowers, especially in the area of consumer finance, where such borrowers maintain their current accounts at a bank or banks other than at the lending bank.

-The Central Bank will monitor the incidence of returned cheques on a monthly basis (as stipulated in Section BC-5.1) in order to determine the extent to which such incidence is being reduced or otherwise.
+- Retail bank licensees that wish to issue cheque guarantee cards for an amount not exceeding BD 200 may do so, subject to informing the Director of Banking Services at the CBB of their intention and the arrangements governing the issue of such cards. - Retail bank licensees, generally, should take steps to extend their administrative supervision and control over current account customers (in particular those who are in repeated breach of normally-accepted behaviour), and to stress to account holders the need for an appropriate level of discipline in the usage of cheques. - Retail bank licensees should exercise greater vigilance over borrowers, especially in the area of consumer finance, where such borrowers maintain their current accounts at a bank or banks other than at the lending bank. - The CBB will monitor the incidence of returned cheques on a monthly basis (as stipulated in Section BC-5.1) in order to determine the extent to which such incidence is being reduced or otherwise.

-MODULE BC: Business and Market Conduct CHAPTER BC-5: Dishonoured cheques
+MODULE BC: Business and Market Conduct CHAPTER BC-5: Dishonoured C heques respective accounts will be debited on the same day.

-BC-5.3 Penalty charges on dishonoured cheques
+BC-5.3 Penalty Charges on Dishonoured Cheques

-The Central Bank will impose penalty charges of BD 5 on each returned cheque for the reasons of 'Refer to Drawer', 'Not Arranged For', 'Re-present', and 'Account Closed'.
+BC-5.3.1 The CBB will impose penalty charges of BD 5 on each returned cheque for the reasons of 'Refer to Drawer', 'Not Arranged For', 'Represent', and 'Account Closed'.
 Individual banks will continue to be informed daily of any charges accruing to their accounts.
-The respective accounts will be debited on the same day.

-Retail bank licensees will be entitled to charge customers no more than BD 10 in respect of each dishonoured cheque.
+BC-5.3.2 Retail bank licensees will be entitled to charge customers no more than BD 10 in respect of each dishonoured cheque.

-MODULE BC: Business and Market Conduct CHAPTER BC-6: Automated Teller Machines (ATM)
+MODULE BC: Business and Market Conduct CHAPTER BC-6: Automated Teller Machines (ATM) •

-BC-6.1 Installation of an off-site ATM in Bahrain
+BC-6.1 Installation of an Off-site ATM in Bahrain